Create a Prompt-based File Classifier

 Custom Mortgage Application

-Detect a mortgage application form used by a lending organization.
-This document collects borrower personal information, employment details, income, assets and liabilities, property information, and loan terms.
-It is used during the mortgage origination process and should not include finalized loan agreements or closing disclosures.
+It is used during the mortgage origination process and does not include finalized loan agreements or closing disclosures.

 Keywords